 KIF stands for “Keep it Functional.”
 I like to refer to it as UI Automation ++.

-You write tests much in the same way as UI Automation, where you're simulating a user, tapping through the app.
+You write tests much like UI Automation, where you're simulating a user, tapping through the app.

-Like UI Automation, it relies on accessibility labels; you define your application, which has the side benefit of making your app accessible to people who may be visually impaired that are being prompted through audio queues and how to use your app.
+Like UI Automation, it relies on accessibility labels; you define your application, which has the benefit of making your app accessible to people who may be visually impaired who are being prompted through audio queues and how to use your app.

 Additionally, the way KIF tests are executed in the same type of target that your unit tests are executed in, which is not the case for UI Automation.